Redace10/Pokedex/README.md

 - added more images to the dataset by taking existing images and applying transformations to generate more image data
 - constructed a Keras model by following VGGNet CNN architecture
 - uses Adam Optimizer and Categorical Cross-entropy loss
-- achieves 96.43% accuracy for classifying pokemon images
+- achieves 97.49% training accuracy and 88.76% validation accuracy for classifying pokemon images
-- currently classifies 6 different Pokemon (Pikachu, Charmander, Squirtle, Bulbasaur, Gyarados, Rayquaza)
+- currently classifies 12 different Pokemon (Pikachu, Charmander, Charmeleon, Charizard, Squirtle, Wartortle, Blastoise, Bulbasaur, Ivysaur, Venusaur, Gyarados, Rayquaza)
 - deep learning dataset consists of 2225 images of Pokemon
 - takes around 3 hours to train using CPU.
 Takes only around 20 minutes to train using GPU.